Category: Uncategorized

 Don’t Let Bunions Slow You Down This Spring

+What is bunion?
 Spring encourages activity—but if you have bunions, even a short walk in the park can leave you hobbling.
 A bunion is a misalignment of the big toe joint that causes a bony bump on the side of the foot.
 It’s not just cosmetic—it’s painful, progressive, and limits mobility if left untreated.
-As the weather warms…
+As…

 -